 Remember, federal law limits withdrawals to only six from your savings and money market accounts per month.
-Sallie Mae will charge you $10 per withdrawal after you’ve reached the monthly limit.
+Sallie Mae will refuse withdrawal requests that are initiated after you’ve reached the monthly limit.

 High-Yield Savings Account

-Sallie Mae offers a high-yield savings account with a 0.35% APY, as of Mar.
-25, 2021, which is comparable to other online savings accounts.
+Sallie Mae offers a high-yield savings account with a 0.35% APY as of July 2021, which is comparable to other online savings accounts.
 The account has no minimum balance requirement or monthly fees.
 The bank compounds the interest daily and pays it monthly.

 Money Market Account

-Because Sallie Mae does not offer a checking account, you’ll need to link an external bank account to fund your Sallie Mae accounts.
+Because Sallie Mae does not offer a checking account, you may need to link an external bank account to fund your Sallie Mae accounts.

 Certificates of Deposit